aBalthazar/aBalthazar.github.io/_projects/2022-01-01-jacobs-view.md

 ---
 *solo project // 1 month*

 **Jacob's view** is inspired by *Capitalism: Slavery* (2006) a film directed by Ken Jacobs.
-I made a custom controller based on an Arduino board with four buttons  and a potentiometer capable of exploring a stereoscopic photo of a cotton field in 1907.
+I made a custom controller based on an Arduino board with four buttons  and a potentiometer capable of exploring a stereoscopic photograph showing a cotton field in 1907.

 --> [PLAY](https://balthazargames.itch.io/jacobs-view)